To the Members

 |1.
 Mr. Raghu Mody ||Executive Chairman |

 |2.
-Mr. R K. Choudhary ||Managing director |
+Mr. P. K. Choudhary ||Managing director |

-|3.
+|4.
 Mr. Sunil Jindal ||Chief Financial Officer |

-11. MANAGERIAL REMMUNERATION AND OTHER DETAILS:
+12. MANAGERIAL REMUNERATION AND OTHER DETAILS:

 13. POLICY ON DIRECTORS APPOINTMENT AND

-The Board has on the recommendation of the Nomination & Remuneration Committeeframed a policy for selection and appointment of Directors Senior Management and theirremuneration.
+The Board has on the recommendation of the Nomination and Remuneration Committeeframed a policy for selection and appointment of Directors Senior Management and theirremuneration.
 The Remuneration Policy is stated in the Corporate Governance Report.

 14. AUDIT COMMITTEE AND ITS COMPOSITION

 Mr. Deepak Sethi is Chairman of Audit Committee of the Company.
 Mr. Amit Goenka V. P.- Finance and Company Secretary of the Company acts as Secretary of the Audit Committee.

 The Audit Committee of the Company reviews the reports to be submitted to the Board ofDirectors with respect to auditing and accounting matters.
 It also supervises theCompany's internal control financial reporting process and vigil mechanism.